Osmosis-AI/osmosis-remote-rollout-example/rollout_server/README.md

 # Remote Rollout Server - Reference Implementation

-A reference implementation of the TrainGate Remote Rollout Protocol, demonstrating correct `response_mask` handling for multi-turn conversations with tool use.
+A reference implementation of the Remote Rollout Protocol, demonstrating correct `response_mask` handling for multi-turn conversations with tool use.

 ## Overview

 This package provides:
 1. **Reference implementation** for external developers implementing RolloutServer
-2. **End-to-end testing infrastructure** for traingate's remote rollout system
+2. **End-to-end testing infrastructure** for remote rollout systems
 3. **Protocol compliance examples** based on official documentation

 **Critical Focus**: Demonstrates CORRECT `response_mask` handling - the #1 source of bugs and training data corruption in remote rollout implementations.